microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 7. Select **Microsoft.Toolkit.Wpf.UI.Controls**.
 Please be sure to choose the version **6.0.0-build.15.ge5444fb4a5** before clicking **Install**.
 This version supports the .NET Core 3.0 runtime installed on the VM.

-> For the users not using the VM, if you downloaded the latest daily .NET Core bits, you can use the latest version of **Microsoft.Toolkit.Wpf.UI.Controls** provided by this custom source.
+> For the users not using the VM, if you have downloaded the recently released Preview 2 of .NET Core 3.0, you can use the latest version of **Microsoft.Toolkit.Wpf.UI.Controls** provided by this custom source.

 8. Build the project (CTRL+SHIFT+B).
 We get still some errors that we will fix in the next tasks.